George Hegamin

-George Russell Hegamin (born February 14, 1973) is a former American football offensive lineman in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, and Tampa Bay Buccaneers.
+George Russell Hegamin (born February 14, 1973) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, and Tampa Bay Buccaneers.
 He played college football at North Carolina State University.

-Early years
+Early life

 Hegamin started to play organized football as a junior at Camden High School in Camden, New Jersey.
 He received All-American honorable-mention and first-team All-state honors, as a senior defensive tackle.

 He accepted a football scholarship from North Carolina State University, where he was converted into an offensive tackle.
-As a redshirt freshman in 1992, he won the right tackle starting job and received freshman All-American and second-team All-ACC honors.
+As a redshirt freshman in 1992, he won the right tackle starting job and received Freshman All-American and second-team All-ACC honors.

 In 1993, he was platooned at right tackle with Scott Woods and was a part of an offensive line that surrendered only 14 sacks (third lowest in school history).
 At the end of the season, he bypassed his final two years of college to enter the NFL draft, in order to help his mother, who was diagnosed with cancer.

 Professional career

 Dallas Cowboys

-Hegamin was selected by the Dallas Cowboys in the third-round (102nd overall) of the 1994 NFL Draft, and was the largest player picked in the draft.
+Hegamin was selected by the Dallas Cowboys in the third-round (102nd overall) of the 1994 NFL draft, and was the largest player picked in the draft.
 As a rookie, he was de-activated for the first seven games of the season.
 He appeared in three contests, before being de-activated for the rest of the regular season and the playoffs.

 The next year, he appeared in the season opener, before being declared inactive for the next 12 games.
 With injuries along the offensive line, he was active but didn't play in the final three contests of the regular season.
 He was a part of the Super Bowl XXX championship team.

 In 1996, he was allocated to the Frankfurt Galaxy of the World League of American Football, where he was a starter at right tackle and earned All-World honors.
 With the departure of Ron Stone in free agency, he was used as the Cowboys top backup for the offensive line.
 He had his first start, while filling-in for an injured Mark Tuinei in the season finale against the Washington Redskins.

 In his first years in the league, he saw little action as a backup of arguably some of the best offensive lines in NFL history.
 In 1997, with the offensive line beginning to show its age, he started a total of nine games while replacing injured starters.
 Seven starts in place of Mark Tuinei at left tackle and two at left guard in place of Nate Newton.
 Although he was solid at run blocking, he didn't have the agility needed for pass blocking, so the Cowboys replaced him at left tackle with Larry Allen in passing downs situations.